Change the root and the type to get an instant visual representation of how the chord looks.

 1, 3, 5

-As you can see above, there are lots of different chords you can learn!
-The good news is that if you learn just a handful of the most common ones you can play most popular songs.
+As you can see above, there are lots of different chords you can learn.
+The good news is that if you learn just a handful of the most common ones, you can play most popular songs.
 These are often called "cowboy chords" – they're the chords everyone needs to know when jamming around a campfire.
-Check out this handy guide!
+Download our cheat sheet.

-It can be tough learning chords: finding the ones you really need, getting your fingers to cooperate, memorizing them, building speed, and being able to play them in songs.
+It can be tough learning chords: finding the ones you really need, getting your fingers to cooperate, memorizing different chords, building speed, and being able to play them in songs.
 Luckily, the interactive guitar-learning app Yousician is an excellent way to do this.
-It has teacher-crafted lessons to help you learn new chords at your own pace, gives you awesome popular songs that are right at your ability level, helps you build skills with mini-game chord workouts, and more.
+Yousician has teacher-crafted lessons to help you learn new chords at your own pace.
+It also gives you popular songs that are right for your skill level, helps you build skills with mini-game chord workouts, and more.